 If Windows can’t find compatible drivers for your system automatically, you can also use a manual way to install and update drivers according to your system hardware.
 You will have to download the driver from your OEM website.

-This is a lengthy process, but sometimes it can be more effective since your current drivers may contain some kinds of bugs that could be causing the flickering issue.
+It is a lengthy process, but sometimes it can be more effective since your current drivers may contain some kinds of bugs causing the flickering issue.
 In that case, you need to find and install an older version of your driver that was stable with your hardware.

 3] System Restore

-If you cannot figure out the problem, you can System Restore the computer to a point everything was working fine.
+If you cannot figure out the problem, you can System Restore the computer to a point everything is working fine.

 Type System Restore in the Start menu and click on Recovery listing once it appears.
 Next, click on Open System Restore link on the window.